 Is it to provoke a loyalist backlash or a security crackdown?
-Do they hope this would justify the violence, unite the nationalist community and lead to more communal trouble where republican aims might have more chance of flourishing?
+The hope would be to justify the violence, unite the nationalist community and lead to more communal trouble where republican aims might have more chance of flourishing?
 Perhaps.
 But such an approach would be the height of cynicism.
 And I do not believe anyone is going to fall for it.

-The truth is that, even leaving aside its moral unacceptability, republican violence is completely and utterly futile.
+The truth is that republican violence is completely and utterly futile.
 It is difficult to escape the conclusion that those behind it are stuck on an awful treadmill of their own making, unable to think of another way of behaving, because violence has been their way of life for so long.